-2.3 FEEDING AND MANAGEMENT OF ANIMALS
+2.4 FEEDING AND MANAGEMENT OF ANIMALS

-The animals in both control and treatment groups were housed in well ventilated, conventional stalls maintained under hygienic conditions with individual feeding and watering arrangements.
+The animals in both control and treatment groups were housed in well ventilated, conventional stalls maintained under hygienic conditions with individual feeding and Water was available adlibitum to the cows throughout the experimental period.

-2.4 CHEMICAL ANALYSIS
+2.5 CHEMICAL ANALYSIS

-The feed samples, leftover and faeces were analyzed by the method of AOAC [6] for determination of DM, CP, OM and Ash, while, ADF and NDF by Van Soest et al. [7].
+The feed samples, leftover and faeces were analyzed by the method of AOAC [7] for determination of DM, CP, OM and Ash, while, ADF and NDF by Van Soest et al. [8].
 All the samples were analyzed in duplicate and mean values were recorded.

-2.5 MILK ANALYSIS
+2.6 MILK ANALYSIS